ShiriA/FinalProject/README.md

 Hangman Game - The purpose of this project is a one-player game of hangman where a word is randomly selected from a large batch.

-This versin of Hangman is a game where the player has 7 attempts to guess a random word.
+This version of Hangman is a game where the player has 7 attempts to guess a random word.
 The program tells the player if the typed letter is in the word.
 If not, the man that is to be hanged starts appearing on the screen.

 ### Difficulties or opportunities you encountered along the way.